-Filing Status and Dependents – 2017 Law – QAS Self-Study
+Filing Status and Dependents – 2017 Law – Self-Study – Videos

 Filing status and dependents are the foundation of every individual tax return.
 These basic concepts are also some of the most frequently misunderstood topics in tax law.

 - How marital status affects filing status

 - Determining which filing status you qualify to use

 - In-depth review of the Head of Household rules for being “considered unmarried”

 - Rules for claiming personal and spousal exemptions

 - In-depth discussion of the rules for claiming a dependent as a “qualifying child”

 - Rules for claiming a dependent as a “qualifying relative”